 LMC is very proud to offer for sale this 1967 Chevrolet Corvette L79 Roadster

 The 1967 Chevrolet Corvette is one of the most iconic American cars of the 1960’s.
 America’s Sports Car had developed a reputation of great performance and unmistakable styling.
-Of course, it was the big block 427 cars which garnered a lot of the attention but the high horsepower 327 cars were among the best balanced sports car for the time.
-Similar to the 289 vs 427 Cobra, the 327 Corvettes are often looked upon as being the better of the two engines for those looking for a balance of drivability, performance and comfort.
+Of course, it was the big block 427 cars which garnered a lot of the attention but, the high horsepower 327 cars were among the best-balanced sports car for the time.
+Like the 289 vs 427 Cobra, the 327 Corvettes are often looked upon as being the better of the two engines for those looking for a balance of drivability, performance and comfort.

 Unlike the first generation, the Sting Ray could be had in both coupe and convertible body styles, and this proved to be a big hit with the public.
 Over the course of the Sting Ray’s production from 1963 to 1967, styling remained largely the same albeit for some subtle changes.
 Four-wheel disc brakes and a big-block engine became available in 1965, and with a long list of options and colors, enthusiasts could mix and match to their hearts’ desires.

-This 1967 Corvette Convertible boasts the 327–cubic inch, 350-horsepower specification engine mated to a four-speed manual transmission, along with the optional side-mounted exhaust and a “Positraction” rear axle.
-It is finished in beautiful Rally Red over a white vinyl interior and the desirable factory optional headrest seats.
-The car has been regularly serviced and maintained since and is in very nice driving condition.
+This 1967 Corvette Convertible boasts its numbers matching 327–cubic inch, 350-horsepower specification engine mated to a four-speed manual transmission and a Positraction rear axle.
+It is finished in the timeless combination of Tuxedo Black over a Saddle interior.
+Fitted with air conditioning makes for a nice cruiser on beautiful summer days.
+It is a very nice restoration and was fitted with a new black soft-top.
+The car has been regularly serviced and maintained since and is in excellent driving condition.

 Lighter than the 427–cubic inch Corvettes and bestowed with better weight distribution and plenty of horsepower, small-block Corvettes are wonderful drivers.
 Comfortable at speed and capable of keeping up with modern traffic with ease, a convertible can easily double as a warm-weather daily driver.
 This particular example presents very well and will surely please its next caretaker.